davidivad96/read4me/README.md

 ```

 You can see how the state machine execution is triggered and check the logs in the associated CloudWatch Log Group.
 After less than 1 minute the state machine will finish and the audio file will be available in your S3 Bucket /audios folder.

+## Supported file types

+Only PNG, JPG and JPEG documents are allowed.
+These are the ones supported by AWS Textract synchronous API.